rohithpeddi3/work/spring/IoC container.md

 Container
 ---------

 - The BeanFactory interface is the central IoC container interface in Spring.
-- Its responsibilities include instantiating or sourcing application objects, configuring such objects, and assembling the dependencies between these objects.
-- There are a number of implementations of the BeanFactory interface that come supplied straight out-of-the-box with Spring.
-- The most commonly used BeanFactory implementation is the XmlBeanFactory class.
-- This implementation allows you to express the objects that compose your application, and interdependencies between such objects, in terms of XML.
-- The XmlBeanFactory takes this XML configuration metadata and uses it to create a fully configured system or application.
+Its responsibilities include instantiating or sourcing application objects, configuring such objects, and assembling the dependencies between these objects.
+There are a number of implementations of the BeanFactory interface that come supplied straight out-of-the-box with Spring.
+The most commonly used BeanFactory implementation is the XmlBeanFactory class.
+This implementation allows you to express the objects that compose your application, and interdependencies between such objects, in terms of XML.
+The XmlBeanFactory takes this XML configuration metadata and uses it to create a fully configured system or application.

-- **Configuration metadata + Spring container +  Your business objects = *Fully configured system* **
+- **Configuration metadata + Spring container +  Your business objects** = ***Fully configured system***.

 - Configuration metadata informs the Spring container how to “instantiate, configure, and assemble [objects in your application]”
 - Spring configuration consists of at least one bean definition that the container must manage.
-- When using XML-based configuration metadata, these beans are configured as ```<bean/> ```elements inside a top-level ```<beans/>``` element.
+When using XML-based configuration metadata, these beans are configured as ```<bean/> ```elements inside a top-level ```<beans/>``` element.

+- These bean definitions correspond to the actual objects that make up your application.
+Typically you have bean definitions for:
+        - your service layer objects
+        - your data access objects (DAOs)
+        - presentation objects such as Struts Action instances
+        - infrastructure objects such as Hibernate SessionFactories, JMS Queues, and so forth.
+Typically one does not configure fine-grained domain objects in the container, because it is usually the responsibility of DAOs and business logic to create/load domain objects.